 The video below depicts the downward spiral of out of control alcohol addiction.
 If you have a job you will know that it is only a matter of time until you get fired for being late, hung-over or for poor performance.

 Did you know that you can go to Alcohol rehab and not lose your Job?
-Click the above link or call Recovery Connection and let us Explain how your work will never Know where you went while taking 4-6 weeks for alcohol detox and rehab.
+Click the link or call Recovery Connection and let us Explain how your work will never Know where you went while taking 4-6 weeks for alcohol detox and rehab.

 Alcohol detox is the necessary first step in alcoholism treatment.
 All our patients are referred to alcohol detox centers that are located within the larger alcohol rehab facility.
 Detox is where medications for the treatment of alcohol addiction and withdrawal are administered.
 After you are completely free from alcohol and stabilized with medication you will transition into the alcohol rehab program or treatment program that has been individualized for you based on your initial assessment as well as your doctor, psychiatrist and counseling sessions you may have received while in detox.